 Pull Up a Comfy Chair and Read This Post

-You need to paint it.
+You need to lighten up your life by painting wood paneling in your home.
 I know, I know: your husband says “No way, Jose!”
 Men have lots of reasons for leaving wood in its natural state as I expounded upon in my post, “Why Men Fear Painting Wood.”

 Men Think Wood Paneling is Sexy, But It’s Not